Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/maintain-guides-how-to-unbond.md

 ![Unbonding duration](/img/NPoS/unbond4.png)

-This duration will vary depending on the network you're on and will typically be four times as fast on AXIALunar as it is on AXIASolar.
+This duration will vary depending on the network you're on and will typically be four times as fast on AXIALunar as it is on AXIA.

 Once this process is complete, you will have to issue another, final transaction: Withdraw Unbonded.
 Then, your transferrable balance will increase by the amount of tokens you've just fully unbonded.